critical care; gerontology; pressure ulcers/ pressure injuries

 Jenny Alderden, PhD, APRN, is an Assistant Professor at the University of Utah College of Nursing.
 Previously, Dr. Alderden worked as a military nurse where she was appointed lead nurse for a shock trauma platoon in Al-Anbar, Iraq.
 She also served as a fixed-wing and rotary-wing en-route care nurse.
 Dr. Alderden studied hospital acquired pressure injuries among critical care patients in her dissertation work, and subsequently received the University of Utah College of Nursing’s Outstanding PhD student and Outstanding Dissertation awards, as well as the Sigma Theta Tau International Honor Society of Nursing Research Dissertation award.

 Her long-term goal is to prevent pressure injuries among critical-care patients through risk stratification, tailored interventions, and real-time clinical decision support.
 Currently, Dr. Alderden’s research focuses on pressure injury risk stratification using machine learning approaches with funding from the American Association of Critical Care Nurses.
-She also teaches applied clinical research informatics in the Nursing PhD program and supervises Doctor of Nursing Practice students’ scholarly projects.
+She teaches applied clinical research informatics in the nursing PhD program and pathophysiology in the pre-nursing baccalaureate program.